kdhutton/W210-Capstone/competition_models/Curriculum_Temperature_Knowledge_Distillation/README.md

 #### Summary

-"Curriculum Temperature for Knowledge Distillation" dig into the challenges associated with static knowledge distillation temperatures, emphasizing its influence on learning dynamics.
-Recognizing the diminishing utility of high temperatures in latter training stages, the paper proposes an adaptive approach to adjust the distillation temperature as training progresses.
+The paper "Curriculum Temperature for Knowledge Distillation" explores the limitations of fixed temperatures in knowledge distillation, highlighting their impact on the learning process.
+It acknowledges the reduced effectiveness of higher temperatures in advanced stages of training and introduces a dynamic strategy to modify the distillation temperature throughout the training period.

 #### Methodology